 I love the tartness and the natural sweetness that comes from the slow boil and once boiled down enough it thickens nicely.
 I like mine just barely coating the back of a spoon but you can continue cooking until it’s thicker; just be careful, you don’t want it to burn!

-My absolute favorite fall cocktail is this one with Bourbon, Apple Cider and Ginger Ale but this Cider House Whiskey Cocktail that I first spied on Saveur a couple of years ago is a staunch rival.
+My absolute favorite fall cocktail is this one with Bourbon and Apple Cider Cocktail but this Cider House Whiskey Cocktail that I first spied on Saveur a couple of years ago is a staunch rival.
 The apple is more pronounced and without the ginger ale the bourbon is definitely a bit bolder but it’s warming and wonderful and a perfect use for cider syrup.

 I can feel the chill starting to permeate the air more each day and while I hate to see raspberries and mint cocktails wane, this one helps to remind me of the road ahead as we move into months that will see us want something a bit heartier to ward off winter’s bracing cold and wind.